 This may well just be one of the most beautiful towns in all of Italy.
 Better still, it is relatively unknown among international tourists!

 Charming Brisighella is quite a sight to behold.
-Its pastel-coloured houses and shops sit amidst a backdrop of rolling green hills, vineyards, and olive groves that extend as far as the eye can see.
+Its pastel-coloured houses and shops are set amidst a backdrop of rolling green hills, vineyards, and olive groves that extend as far as the eye can see.

 Take a Day Trip to Pavarotti’s Modena